jackieliang5985/207-PROJECT/README.md

 * Presenter: Displays the image at a chosen location.

 **Connecting Nodes with Lines:**
-* User Story: John draws a colored line between two nodes to represent relationships.
+* User Story: John wants to have a connected text node that connects to node that already exists in the mind map
 * Assigned to: Ujivel
-* Use Case: The user can connect nodes using colored lines, visually representing relationships between ideas or topics.
+* Use Case: The user can choose to create a new text node that is connected to a parent node by right clicking on the parent node and create a new connected node

 * Interactor: Detects starting and ending points for line creation.
 * Controller: Establishes the line connection between nodes.
 * Presenter: Renders lines with specified colors between nodes.

 **Deleting Nodes:**
-* User Story: John removes irrelevant nodes by dragging them to a trash icon.
+* User Story: John removes irrelevant nodes which automatically disconnects all the lines that connect the node to others.
 * Assigned to: Jackie
-* Use Case: The user drags nodes to a trash icon to delete them, enabling easy organization and removal of irrelevant information.
+* Use Case: The user right click nodes to delete it, enabling easy organization and removal of irrelevant information.

 * Interactor: Detects dragging motions to the trash icon.
 * Controller: Deletes the node from the board.